onox/dcf-ada/README.md

  * Removed obsolescent features and implementation-defined extensions

+ * All packages except one that uses `Ada.Calendar` are preelaborated

  * Removed features prohibited by ISO standard

- * Removed lots of duplicated code and simplified API
+ * Removed lots of duplicated code and simplified the API, reducing SLOC from 12k to 4.5

- * All packages except one that uses `Ada.Calendar` are preelaborated

 ## Usage